How to connect an identity provider

 1. Open your browser in guest or incognito mode.

-2. Go to passport.yandex.com/auth, enter the account from the identity provider, and click Log in.
+2. Go to passport.yandex.com/auth, enter the username of the account from the identity provider, and click Log in.
 If everything is configured correctly, you will be redirected to the login page that you specified in Step 2.

 Debugging and troubleshooting